MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/create-voice-of-customer-survey.md

 ﻿---
-title: "Create a Dynamics 365 Voice of the Customer survey to get customer feedback | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01" ms.reviewer: ""
+title: "Create a Voice of the Customer for Dynamics 365 survey to get customer feedback | MicrosoftDocs" ms.custom: "" ms.date: "2016-11-01" ms.reviewer: ""